nitinjosephrepo/nitinjosephrepo/README.md

 **2. Facebook Prophet to forecast Demand & quantify the affect of seasonality, weekends and holidays**

-Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
-It works best with time series that have strong seasonal effects and several seasons of historical data.
-Prophet is robust to missing data and shifts in the trend, and typically handles outliers well.
+Prophet’s advantage are — an analyst-in-the-loop forecaster with human-interpretable parameters, easily applied to business analytics use cases.
+It's however getting long in the tooth and more recent developments with models like Neural Prophet & Nixtla/statsforecast are more appealing by the day.
 Checkout the [Project](https://github.com/nitinjosephrepo/Using-Prophet-to-Forecast-Bikeshare-Demand)

 **3. Understand consumer preference with Conjoint analysis**